ciwade870307/Adaptive-CNN-ELM/README.md

 ## Usage
 * **Preparation**
 	* Step1: Download the dataset from this link: https://drive.google.com/file/d/1uuevUSQEew2KiXiNsO_NxAr4zXbopWC6/view?usp=sharing
-	* Step2: Upzip the Dataset.zip
+	* Step2: Upzip the "Dataset.zip"
 	* Step3: Copy the all files to the **MNIST_DATA/** file

 * **Reproduce the HLS flow**